 How much will it cost for an upgrade?

-What new features are being considered?
+Are new features being considered?

-User are encouraged to send comments regarding these or other features by email.
+New features are considered based on user requests.
+Users are encouraged to send comments regarding these or other features by email.

 Is a network version available?